-A brand is a set of attributes that constitute a promise or set of expectations for Georgia Regents University and Health System and everybody with whom it has or will have a relationship.
+Our brand is a set of attributes that constitute a promise or set of expectations for GRU, GRHealth, and everybody with whom the brand has or will have a relationship.
 The brand also helps people understand how GRU and GRHealth are different from other institutions in pursuing its mission and vision.

 We want our brand to tell a story.
 A story of two universities and cultures coming together ─ a story of who we are as students, faculty, staff and alumni.